cwinpy/cwinpy/docs/data.rst

 The resulting complex series :math:`h'(t)` is low-pass filtered (effectively a band-pass filter on the two-sided complex data) using a high order Butterworth filter, often with a knee frequency of 0.25 Hz, and down-sampled, via averaging, to a far lower sample rate than the original raw data.
-In general gravitational-wave detector data is sampled at 16384 Hz, and often the heterodyned data is downsampled to 1/60 Hz (one sample per minute).
+In general, gravitational-wave detector data is sampled at 16384 Hz, and often the heterodyned data is downsampled to 1/60 Hz (one sample per minute).

 Reading and writing